 - Green Flag monitors the extent of exotic and invasive plant species, pollution, erosion and all other environmental problems.

-Eradication of invasive exotic spp. is part of responsible environmental management
+Eradication of invasive exotic species is part of responsible environmental management.

 In order to keep Green Flag status, trail managers must adhere to constant improvement of the environment.